Seek and Solve Reasoning for Table Question Answering: Introduction

-Motivated by these observations, this paper aims to improve TQA performance by leveraging LLMs' reasoning capabilities.
-First, we present a novel $\textit{``Seek-and-Solve" pipeline}$ that directs the LLM's reasoning in a human-like manner.
-In the initial ``Seek" stage, the LLM is instructed to seek question-relevant information and generate not only the identified relevant information but also the Seek Chain of Thought (CoT) \cite{COT} that leads to it.
-In the ``Solve" stage, the Seek-CoT is incorporated into the ``Solve" prompt, guiding the LLM to reason consecutively from it rather than starting from scratch to answer the question.
-Extensive experiments demonstrate that this ``Seek-and-Solve" pipeline significantly improves TQA performance and offers higher error tolerance compared to the task simplification process.
-Second, we present a compact single-stage $\textit{TQA-solving prompt}$ distilled from the pipeline, leveraging the In-Context Learning (ICL) mechanism to guide the LLM's reasoning process through demonstrations.
-The Seek-and-Solve-CoT (SS-CoT), which represents the complete human-like reasoning process for solving a TQA task, can be formed by combining the Seek-CoT and the subsequent Solve-CoT.
-Experimental results show that when using samples with SS-CoT paths as demonstrations, the TQA-solving prompt can effectively guide the LLM to solve complex TQA tasks.
-Our findings highlight the importance of properly eliciting LLMs' reasoning capabilities in solving complex TQA tasks.
+This paper aims to improve the performance of complex TQA tasks by leveraging the reasoning capabilities of LLMs.
+Taking a holistic view, we first present a novel \textit{Seek-and-Solve pipeline}, which integrates the two stages at the reasoning level.
+In the Seek stage, the LLM is instructed to seek question-relevant information and generate both the simplified task (i.e., Seek-Result) and the Chain of Thought (CoT) \cite{COT} that leads to it (i.e., Seek-CoT).
+In the subsequent Solve stage, the Seek-CoT is incorporated into the Solve prompt, guiding the LLM to reason consecutively from it to solve the raw task.
+Extensive experiments show that Seek-CoT can be more valuable than Seek-Result.
+By utilizing Seek-CoT over Seek-Result, the Seek-and-Solve pipeline significantly enhances complex TQA tasks, resulting in improved performance and higher error tolerance.

+Secondly, we present a compact single-step \textit{TQA-solving prompt} distilled from the pipeline, leveraging the In-Context Learning (ICL) mechanism to guide the LLM's reasoning process through demonstrations.
+The Seek-and-Solve-CoT (SS-CoT), representing the complete reasoning process for solving a TQA task, is formed by combining the Seek-CoT and the subsequent Solve-CoT.
+Experimental results show that using samples with SS-CoT paths as demonstrations, this single-step TQA-solving prompt can guide the LLM to achieve performance on par with multistep approaches.
+Our findings highlight that complex TQA tasks can be addressed both effectively and efficiently once the reasoning capabilities of LLMs are properly elicited.

+In summary, rather than boosting TQA performance by simplifying the task, this work explores the potential to enhance TQA performance by eliciting the reasoning capabilities of the LLM.
+An illustrative comparison is shown in Fig.~\ref{fig:pipeline}.

-The remainder of this paper is organized as follows: Sec.
-2 reviews related works.
-Sec.
-3 describes the proposed methods.
-Sec.
-4 presents the experimental results.
-Finally, Sec.
-5 concludes the paper.
+The remainder of this paper is organized as follows: Sec.~\ref{sec:relatedworks} reviews related works.
+Sec.~\ref{sec:proposedmethods} describes the proposed methods.
+Sec.~\ref{sec:experiments} presents the experimental results.
+Finally, Sec.~\ref{sec:conclusion} concludes the paper.